sgost/barn365/.expo/README.md

 No, you should not share the ".expo" folder.
 It does not contain any information that is relevant for other developers working on the project, it is specific to your machine.

 Upon project creation, the ".expo" folder is already added to your ".gitignore" file.

+Issues to Fix:
+1. duplication issue with buttons
+2. passing correct formatted date to graph component
+3. Voice to be restricted for chart/table type messages